gmediaat/Gmedia.SendgridFinisher/README.md

 ## Templates

 To use a Sendgrid template, just add your `templateId` to `options`.
-**Important:** to ensure correct rendering, don't forget to also switch format to html: `format: 'html'`

 # Reference
 ## Configuration

-To enable email transport, you will need to set your Sendgrid API key.
+To enable email transport, you will need to add your SendGrid API key to your configuration.

 ```yaml
 Gmedia: